 Unmanned Aerial System (UAS), commonly called “drones”, are expanding what tasks a land surveyor can perform including infrastructure inspections, building façade inspections, safety planning, and more.
 Using the light and inexpensive platform a surveyor can now quickly and accurately locate the features and improvements on the ground, all from a safe distance.

 3D scanning technology has opened a whole new world of possibilities for surveyors.
 Utilizing the scanner, a land surveyor can digitally recreate crime scenes, vehicular accidents, or assist in arson investigations.
 With a 3D measurable world of the full incident, the surveyor can apply physics and other calculations to digitally recreate the incident, and replay the incident from a witness, victim, or any other perspective, as a part of court proceedings.

 With all the technological advancements, the term “land surveyor” has truly become a moving target to define.
 While in ancient times a land surveyor’s job was to measure and layout property and construction, a modern surveyor does so much more.
 Despite the technology, the applications, and the advancements, the basics of how a land surveyor performs their tasks are all based on the principles laid out by the ancient forefathers.
 We owe a lot to these ancient masterminds.
 If only we could go back and show them what all their hard work had laid the ground work for today.
 It is exciting to think and dream of what the land surveyor will be able to do in the future!

-For more on land surveying and technological advancements, stay tuned for Jason's upcoming article in The Zweig Letter, which will explore UAS and incident reconstruction in more detail.
+For more on land surveying and technological advancements, check out Jason's article in The Zweig Letter, which explores UAS and incident reconstruction in more detail.